in the water

 Last year, Simon’s community finally got access to safe water.
 And it was something to celebrate.

 "Now we have seen a change!"
 Simon shares with a proud smile.
 "It used to be hard for us, but now with water taps nearby, it is easy for us to fetch water.
 It has reduced diseases and sickness and saved us time!"

 Life is better for Simon’s community, but he says there is still a long way to go to make sure the village is as healthy and clean as possible.
 Water brought change, but he knows better sanitation and hygiene are the way to the healthiest future.

 Simon leads the village hygiene club, which has 60 members.
 You can hear their meetings before you see them – they’re marked by exuberant singing and dancing.
-Simon and his club write songs that celebrate the impact of water, sanitation, and hygiene.
-The songs also instruct villagers on how to have safe and healthy hygiene and sanitation practices.
+Simon and his club create songs that celebrate the impact of water, sanitation, and hygiene.
+The songs also instruct villagers on how to have safe, healthy, hygiene and sanitation practices.